Barai-ShivCharan/Completion-of-Course-Certification/README.md

-In this Repo, Those course which is enrolled throw which i have earned certificate.
+In this Repo, I have earned Certificate after giving a Test Exam.